-Now, on a different coloured sticky notes to the game examples, repeat the process for different learning subjects; such as mathematics, biology, languages, art, design, and so on.
+Now, on different coloured sticky notes to the game examples, repeat the process for different learning subjects; such as mathematics, biology, languages, art, design, and so on.

 You should now have two sets of sticky notes, games on one colour and subjects on the other.

 Give the teams 2 minutes to create a team name and write it on their game mat, along with their individual names.

 Take a moment to give each group one sticky note from each set, which they now stick on their large game design mat in the top right-hand corner, in the corresponding boxes.

 If you have limited time, you can complete this whole process ahead of time and stick the examples on the back of the game mat, and instruct the teams where to find them.

 Your groups may now use these prompts as inspiration for their game idea, or if they prefer, they can decide on a different subject, or game type, or both.
 This is entirely up to you as the facilitator.
 If you want them to stick rigidly to the prompts you have issued then state this while you’re handing out your sticky notes.
 (Basically tweak these rules to suit your learning outcomes).

 Creating a Foundation